martharobinson/switching_talk/PITCHME.md

 Note:
 Again, as proof of principle, this minimal model can also switch more than once, just with these two components.

----
-@title[Model summary]
-#### Is the model sufficient?

-- Switching was common |
+Switching was common
-- Switching occurred between every pair of light levels |
-- One cell can switch multiple times |
+Switching occurred between every pair of light levels One cell can switch multiple times
-- Switching is associated with spatial instability |
+Switching is associated with spatial instability

-Note:
 Common - widespread, basic retinal circuit
 Occurred between every pair of light levels- small differences in one component can shift switch along light levels Could occur multiple times in one cell- model terminals can switch multiple times